-1. Make details of venues and spaces available to potential artists via.
+Make details of venues and spaces available to potential artists via.
 Eventotron as well as viewable by the public on our website.

-4. Provide venue boards and bunting to help identify venues during the festival.
+Provide promotional material to help identify venues during the festival.

-6. Communicate any updates that impact on artists and venues.
+Communicate any updates that impact artists and venues.

-7. Provide a direct email address and contact number and respond in a timely manner to questions.
+Provide a direct email address ([email protected]) and contact number (01273 764 907) and respond in a timely manner to questions.
 Brighton Fringe Ltd. and its staff endeavour to respond to phone and email communications within two working days outside of Fringe, and 24 hours during the festival (3 May–2 June 2024).

-8. Provide and maintain both The Brighton Fringe Networking Group and a venues’ specific Brighton Fringe Facebook group
+Provide and maintain both The Brighton Fringe Networking Group and a venues’ specific Brighton Fringe Facebook group

-10. Pay out box office settlements no later than 6 weeks after the end of the festival.
+Pay out box office settlements no later than six weeks after the end of the festival.

 Venue Managers agree to: